Transformation Summer Camp 2026 - Application Process

 Requirements for application:

-• Are you in the final phase of your Master's degree or have you successfully completed your studies last year?
+• Are you in the final phase of your master's degree, did you successfully complete your studies last year, or are you about to start your doctorate?

 • Would you like to pursue your newly developed research ideas in your thesis or as part of an academic doctorate?